ravendesignsystem/rds/src/docs/dev/components/buttons/cta-button/index.md

 ##Implementation Notes

 CTA button classes are designed to be used with the  `<a>` element.
 Do NOT use the `<button>` element for CTA buttons.

 ### Ghost button usage

 [Ghost buttons](https://www.smashingmagazine.com/2018/01/ghost-button-design/) have proven to be less effective then our default solid buttons.
 While Ghost Buttons have their place in web design, they should be used less frequently and in the right context.

 Ghost buttons should:

 - be used as secondary call-to-actions.

-<a class="c-buttons-button" href="http://www.imdb.com/title/tt0087332/" role="button">Main action</a> <a class="c-buttons-button c-buttons-button--ghost" href="http://www.imdb.com/title/tt0087332/" role="button">Secondary action</a>
+<a class="c-button" href="http://www.imdb.com/title/tt0087332/" role="button">Main action</a> <a class="c-button c-button--ghost" href="http://www.imdb.com/title/tt0087332/" role="button">Secondary action</a>

 - Should only be used on solid white backgrounds.
 If placed over a busy image without sufficient contrast, it can be difficult for users to read the button's text.

-<a class="c-buttons-button c-buttons-button--ghost" href="http://www.imdb.com/title/tt0087332/" role="button">Read Ghostbuster reviews</a>
+<a class="c-button c-button--ghost" href="http://www.imdb.com/title/tt0087332/" role="button">Read Ghostbuster reviews</a>

 ### Margins
 By default, buttons only have a 5px right-margin and no bottom margin.
 To add the proper spacing between buttons and following blocks, wrap the button in a `<p>` tag.